Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Introduction

 where $\sL(X_t)$ denotes the law (probability distribution) of $X_t$, $U_t$ is a control process and $W_t$ is a standard Brownian motion.
 More detailed discussion on this equation and conditions on the drift and diffusion terms above are presented further below.

+In this paper, we develop a unified approximation and regularity framework involving the continuous-time model (\ref{MVModel1}), its discrete-time approximation (see \ref{Eeuler_maruyama}), a continuous-time $N$-interacting particle model (see \ref{ENState}), and a discrete-time $N$-interacting particle model (see \ref{ENStateDiscrete}).
+Precise models and formal results are presented further below, and an overview of our contributions is given in Figure \ref{fig:approximation_roadmap}.

 Stochastic optimal control for such McKean-Vlasov diffusions represents a significant extension of classical stochastic control theory.
 It addresses scenarios where the control objective is to optimize a system described by a McKean-Vlasov SDE.
 This framework has gained increasing attention due to its ability to model large population systems, mean-field games, and other complex phenomena exhibiting distributional dependence.
-In particular, these processes are valuable in modeling various real-world phenomena, e.g. \begin{itemize}

-\item \textbf{Collective dynamics of interacting agents and robotics.} Coordinating the movements of a large number of agents or robots, where each agent adjusts its behavior based on the positions of its neighbors or the empirical distribution of the other agents; see e.g. \cite{carrillo2022controlling,albi2022moment,rapakoulias2025steering,toumi2024mean,lee2025traffic,liu2024optimal}.

-\item \textbf{Generative learning, distributional approximations, and transformers.} Machine learning models increasingly utilize interactive agent dynamics to both map input ensembles to output ensembles as well as to generate stochastic data with prespecified marginal or joint distributions; see e.g. \cite{geshkovski2025mathematical,awadelkarim2025particle,chen2025quantitative,geshkovski2024measure}.
+In particular, these processes are valuable in modeling various real-world phenomena, e.g. (i) {\it Collective dynamics of interacting agents and robotics:} Coordinating the movements of a large number of agents or robots, where each agent adjusts its behavior based on the positions of its neighbors or the empirical distribution of the other agents; see e.g. \cite{carrillo2022controlling,albi2022moment,rapakoulias2025steering,toumi2024mean,lee2025traffic,liu2024optimal}. (ii) {\it Generative learning, distributional approximations, and transformers:} Machine learning models increasingly utilize interactive agent dynamics to both map input ensembles to output ensembles as well as to generate stochastic data with prespecified marginal or joint distributions; see e.g. \cite{geshkovski2025mathematical,awadelkarim2025particle,chen2025quantitative,geshkovski2024measure}.
 Furthermore, the score-based diffusion method for generative modeling \cite{song2020score} critically builds on the study of backwards stochastic differential equations which are of the McKean-Vlasov type \cite{anderson1982reverse}.
+Optimal transport over dynamical systems (see e.g. \cite{chen2021stochastic,chen2021optimal}) has emerged as an ideal formulation for this problem \cite{alouadi2025robust}. (iii) {\it Financial mathematics:} Capturing collective behavior among investors, where trading decisions are influenced by the overall market sentiment; see e.g. \cite{borkar2010mckean,pham2016linear}. (iv) {\it Epidemiology:} Modeling the spread of infectious diseases under control, accounting for the influence of vaccination strategies and social distancing measures which serve as control policies; see e.g. \cite{morsky2023impact}.